 Sigh.
 I miss Aloy.
 It’s hard to believe that it’s been over a year since Horizon Zero Dawn rode onto PS4, but it truly has, which means it’s time to ask the inevitable question: will there be a Horizon Zero Dawn 2?
 By the All-Mother, you had better believe it.
 It’s not hard to speculate about Horizon Zero Dawn 2 and its release date, although so far we haven’t even got a confirmation that a sequel is on its way bar a few wink-wink-nudge-nudge quotes from Guerrilla Games.
 Here’s everything we know about Horizon Zero Dawn 2 so far, but just prepare yourself because solid information is about as scarce as utterly undamaged pre-apocalypse buildings in Aloy’s world - i.e rare.

-Horizon Zero Dawn 2 release date will be 2019 at the earliest
+Horizon Zero Dawn 2 release date is anyone’s guess

 Horizon Zero Dawn 2 characters - will Aloy return?

 Although we kinda feel like her story has been told, the end of Horizon Zero Dawn with Sylens and HADES implies there’s more for her to discover and do.
 Speaking to GR for a recent feature, Hermen Hulst - Managing Director and co-founder of Guerrilla Games - says:

 “She’s really uncovered some of the main mysteries in the world, but how do you feel when you finish the story?
 Are there questions that come up that you want to relive and answer for Aloy?
 It was not difficult for us to build the Frozen Wilds and tell that story through Aloy.
 The environments and the world that we’ve put together easily raise more questions.”